rhunter/capistrano-tomcat/README.markdown

 ### Directories and files
 * `catalina_executable`: location of the Tomcat executable, defaults to `/usr/sbin/tomcat6`.
 In a standard Tomcat installation this would be `${CATALINA_HOME}/bin/catalina.sh` or `${CATALINA_HOME}/bin/catalina.bat`

+### Unpacking the WAR

+Some tasks and applications rely on the standard Rails files being available on the filesystem.
+If you need to explode the WAR before Tomcat gets to it, you can include the following lines in your recipe:

+    after "deploy:update_code", "tomcat:unpack_war"
+    after "tomcat:unpack_war", "tomcat:finalize_unpacked_war"